TemmahowO/Catio_Mosh/README.md

-# Catio_Mosh
+# Catio Mosh

-A game about a cat made of slime that got stranded on an island and is fighting for survivial.
-How long can you survive?
+A very early version of a game that I am working on.

+If you want to complain about my code:
+ - Temium#4958